pitivi/pitivi/docs/attic/Audio_video.py.md

     __usage__ = "python audio_video.py <filename>"
     __def_win_size__ = (320, 240)

-    # this commment allows us to include only a portion of the file
+    # this comment allows us to include only a portion of the file
     # in the tutorial for this demo

     def magic(self, pipeline, (videosink, audiosink), args):